golang/website/go.dev/content/solutions/webdev/index.md

 Go is designed to enable developers to rapidly develop scalable web applications.
 Go ships with an easy to use, secure and performant web server and includes it own web templating library.
 Go has excellent support for all of the latest technologies from HTTP/2, to databases like MySQL and MongoDB and ElasticSearch, to the latest encryption standards.
 Go applications run well on the Google App Engine (for easy hosting) or on any environment, cloud, or operating system thanks to Go’s portable nature.

+{{% pullquote author="Tigran Bayburtsyan, Co-Founder and CTO at Hexact Inc." link="https://hackernoon.com/5-reasons-why-we-switched-from-python-to-go-4414d5f42690" %}}
-"Go Language is the easiest language that I’ve ever seen and used," [writes Tigran Bayburtsyan](https://hackernoon.com/5-reasons-why-we-switched-from-python-to-go-4414d5f42690), co-founder and CTO at Hexact.
-"For me, Go is easier to learn than even JavaScript."
+Go Language is the easiest language that I’ve ever seen and used...
+For me, Go is easier to learn than even JavaScript.
+{{% /pullquote %}}

 Bayburtsyan summarizes the five key reasons his company switched to Go:

-1.   **Compiles into a single binary**—“Using static linking, Go actually combining all dependency libraries and modules into one single binary file based on OS type and architecture.”
+1.   **Compiles into a single binary** — “Using static linking, Go actually combining all dependency libraries and modules into one single binary file based on OS type and architecture.”

-2.   **Static type system**—“Type system is really important for large scale applications.”
+2.   **Static type system** — “Type system is really important for large scale applications.”

-3.   **Performance**—“Go performed better because of its concurrency model and CPU scalability.
+3.   **Performance** — “Go performed better because of its concurrency model and CPU scalability.
 Whenever we need to process some internal request, we are doing it with separate Goroutines which are 10x cheaper in resources than Python Threads.”

-4.   **No need for a web framework**—“In most of the cases you really don’t need any third-party library.”
+4.   **No need for a web framework** — “In most of the cases you really don’t need any third-party library.”

-5.   **Great IDE support and debugging**—“After rewriting all projects to Go, we got 64 percent less code than we had earlier.”
+5.   **Great IDE support and debugging** — “After rewriting all projects to Go, we got 64 percent less code than we had earlier.”

+{{% gopher gopher=front align=right %}}
 For enterprises, Go is preferred for providing rapid cross-platform deployment.
 With its goroutines, native compilation, and the URI-based package namespacing, Go code executes to a single, small binary—with zero dependencies—making it very fast.

 Sau Sheong Chang, CEO at Singapore Power, wrote Go Web Programming, in which he [champions Go](https://www.amazon.com/s?k=9781617292569&i=stripbooks&linkCode=qs) for handling the demands of scalable, high-performance web applications.
 “Go is statically typed and easy to learn, with strong integrated development environment (IDE) support and debugging.”